Broadening Data Science Education for Future Biomanufacturing Workforce Workshop Report (Dec. 2023)

 Biomanufacturing Infrastructure Workshop Whitepaper

-Download the 2019 Roadmap Update
+Download the 2019 Roadmap Update (latest version)

 Download the 2017 Roadmap Update